 That said, in terms of PCI, if you were doing security properly, you would already BE PCI compliant (mostly anyway), so it makes sense to just focus on security first and achieve compliance in your own time.
 As long as you have a reasonable project plan to show your acquirer, report your progress on time, and actually work towards your plan, you will pretty much get as much time as you need to get there.
 It’s the organisations that couldn’t care less, or are egregiously lax in protecting cardholder data that get the negative attention, and possibly the fines.

-Sadly, along with Policies & Procedures, the Risk Assessment is often one of the last requirements to close during a PCI assessment, when, if they were in place at the beginning, the cost, AND level of effort to sustain compliance would have been cut in half.
+Sadly, along with Policies, Standards & Procedures, the Risk Assessment is often one of the last requirements to close during a PCI assessment, when, if they were in place at the beginning, the cost AND level of effort to sustain compliance would have been cut in half.

 However, the issue is that most organisations do not have internal resources qualified to perform, or dedicated to, this task.
 It’s far too specialised, and has never been seen as a true value-add to the business.
 And unfortunately, the resources available to you in the QSA consulting arena are on the whole inadequate to the task of doing anything other than a PCI ‘audit’.
 So unless you know security, you would probably not even know the right questions to ask.

-I probably should have made choosing the right QSA / consultant for your business the first of this series, but I have basically covered those in previous articles / white papers;
+I probably should have made choosing the right QSA / consultant for your business the first of this series, but I have basically covered that in previous articles / white papers;

 - How to Sell Security: While designed primarily to help salespeople in the information security arena, it doubles as a paper for anyone looking to BUY security services;